 What about the 30+ weeks each year when you’re stuck teaching in one city?

 If this is how you feel, being an online tutor for elementary school students might be the ideal job for you.
-This is a job you can take with you anywhere in the world—and it’s tons of fun!
+This is a job you can take with you anywhere in the world, so if you want to learn how to become a digital nomad—this is a fun way to do it!

 I used to be an elementary school teacher in a brick and mortar school, but I was never able to travel as much as I wanted to.
 I started reaching out to parents who were interested in having a private tutor for their kids, and that’s how my business was born.